mhroth/jasiohost/README.md

 Welcome to the JAsioHost wiki!

 # Getting Started
 Place `JAsioHost.jar` into your classpath and `jasiohost.dll` into `C:\WINDOWS\system32`.
 The basic design pattern for using `JAsioHost` is as follows. `static` methods in `AsioDriver` are used to collect information about the available drivers. `getDriver` is called in order to load and instantiate a given driver.
 The `AsioDriver` can then be queried for channel state information.
-Audio buffers are created using @createBuffers@, before `start` is called.
+Audio buffers are created using `createBuffers`, before `start` is called.
 Callbacks are made from the driver to registered `AsioDriverListener` objects in order to submit input and retrieve output.

 ```Java
 // get a list of available ASIO drivers